ArkEcosystemArchive/docs-legacy/docs/glossary/README.md

 It is recommended to let several blocks be forged before taking any action related to the transaction.

-## Transport
-A Transport happens to data as it flows through the network from peer to peer.

-## Dark Address
+## DArk Address
-A Dark address is on the Development Network of Ark and holds the DARK currency.
+A DArk address behaves like a normal Ark address, but it is only available on the Development Network of Ark and holds the DARK currency.

 ## Reward
-A reward is attributed to the block creator for its validation efforts.
+Once very 8 seconds, when a block is forged, the fees for every transaction and a steady bonus is awarded to the forging delegate.

+The block reward is important to provide an economic incentive for delegates to remain in the top 51.

 ## Fee
 On the Ark blockchain and similar Bridgechains, fees are charged based on the type of transaction sent.
 A flat fee can be charged for every transfer of ARK from one address to another or when performing transactions such as: delegate registrations, second signature registrations, multisignature registrations, etc.